Mike Shellim 4 Dec 2013

-OpenTx all the features needed for efficient servo calibration.
+OpenTx has all the features needed for efficient servo calibration.
 OpenTx offers servo-side curves, which permit precise adjustment of servo response.
 And with a simple modification to your setup, you can:

 Before we go through the calibration procedure, let's look at the benefits of servo calibration in more detail:

 Done correctly, servo calibration compensates for mismatches in linkage geometry at the level of each servo channel.
 After calibration, your model will appear - to the mixers - to be perfectly symmetrical.
 The left- and right-side mixes will therefore have identical weights.

 An added bonus: calibration makes it easy to identify drifting servos and bent linkages, and you can correct for these without losing your trim settings.